 Remove all unnecessary redirects.
 Ideally, use only 301s, and only in cases when the redirect makes sense for users.

 Unnatural outgoing links

-The most common problem here is the paid links that are a part of a link exchange scheme.
+In this case, you can probably guess which links have spoilt your rankings.
+The most common problem here is the paid links or links that are a part of a link exchange scheme.
 Remove such links from your website or close them from indexing using nofollow tags.
 For a thorough job, use WebSite Auditor and go to All Resources > External resources > HTML.
 This will show all of your outgoing links along with source URLs, destination URLs, and destination status codes.
 Review the list and fix the links that appear spammy.

 Link exchange schemes are unlikely to happen without you knowing, at least as long as you manage your site yourself.
 In case you accept content contributions, make sure each of them is reviewed, and that included links are natural and preferably nofollowed.

-In case of a big update, it will usually take a few days for SEOs to register unusual ranking shifts, by which time they will start comparing notes with other SEOs and ask Google representatives to make a comment.
+If you suspect there may have been an algorithmic update rollout that affected your rankings, check the search engine news to see if there's any info about it, or if other webmasters are experiencing something similar.
 Google will normally confirm the update and this information will immediately make it into SEO news platforms, like Search Engine Land and Search Engine Roundtable.
 Keep in mind that the update may also be niche-related and affect a small number of sites.
 In which case, the news might not get covered right away.

 If the update is covered in the news, you will find the information on what the update was about and what you need to fix to recover.
 Otherwise, try asking the SEO community on Reddit — the folk there are always helpful and quick to respond.

 Tip!
 It's crucial to watch changes in the SERP for your niche keywords and look for any unusual ranking shifts.
 To do that, open Rank Tracker, go to Target Keywords > Rank Tracking > SERP Analysis, and click Record SERP data.